abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 And with this, we conclude the definition of System F.

+{: .definition}

-> The *polymorphic Lambda Calculus* (System F) is the type system which only has one type --- polymorphic function, with typing rules *Abs* and *App* (for introduction and elimination of terms) and kinding rules *TAbs* and *TApp* (for introduction and elimination of types).
+> The *polymorphic Lambda Calculus* (System F) is the type system which only has one type constructor --- polymorphic lambda, with typing rules *Abs* and *App* (for introduction and elimination of terms) and kinding rules *TAbs* and *TApp* (for introduction and elimination of types).
 It also has the *Var* typing rule. and *TVar* kinding rule.
-{: .definition}

-Now we are ready to see how it relates to
+Now we are ready to see how it relates to our main subject matter.

 <!--